andreyt98/frontend-SASS_WEBPACK-boilerplate/README.md

 - Install Nodejs if you don't have it.
 - Run npm install
 - Run gulp watchSass to make Sass start warching for changes
+- Also, run gulp uglifyjs to minify your JS code